Nuclear Gandhi: Urban legend

 In 2014, the story gained publicity after a reposted Critical Miss comic caused a discussion in the comment section on Reddit over why Gandhi was made that aggressive.
 Ten days later, the video game news website Kotaku posted the article "Why Gandhi Is Such An Asshole In Civilization", which prompted other news websites and blogs to republish the information.
-Because of interest in mass media and the blogosphere, many series fans discovered this story, and "Nuclear Gandhi" became a common video game Internet meme and a joke.
-Moreover, due to the Mandela effect, many people remembered that they were particularly annoyed by India in the first games of Civilization series.
+Soon, "Nuclear Gandhi" became a common video game Internet meme and joke.
+Moreover, as the "Nuclear Gandhi" meme spread, many people remembered that they were particularly annoyed by India in the first games of the Civilization series, a false memory attributable to the Mandela effect.
 Information about "Nuclear Gandhi" was later added to Know Your Meme, which stated that the bug first appeared in Civilization II.

-On June 18, 2019, Firaxis marketing manager Kevin Schultz posted a tweet stating that he is going offline for two weeks due to a business trip to China, and offered to reflect on the question, "What if the widely shared and reposted story about Gandhi's love for nukes in the original Civilization being caused by a bug is totally false?"
+On June 18, 2019, Firaxis marketing manager Kevin Schultz posted a tweet stating that he was going offline for two weeks due to a business trip to China, and offered to reflect on the question, "What if the widely shared and reposted story about Gandhi's love for nukes in the original Civilization being caused by a bug is totally false?"
 This prompted ex-Eurogamer columnist Chris Bratt to start a journalistic investigation.